 Seals, Trumpets and Bowls!

 We cannot discuss end-time wars against Israel without asking; “Where do the Seals, Trumpets and Bowls of the book of Revelation fit in?”
 Let’s take the futuristic view of prophecy, where the events discussed probably occur just before or during the last i.e. 70th week of Daniel’s prophecy (Dan 9.24-27).
-This approach to prophetic interpretation fits best with the observed world scenario today.
+This approach to prophetic interpretation fits well with the observed world scenario today.

-Armageddon: The last Middle East war against Israel
+Armageddon and the last Middle East war against Israel

 At the end of this age, Bible prophecy says all nations will rise up against Israel